Postgraduate Course: Research in Clinical Education (MEED11017)

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 ||Availability||Available to all students

 |Summary||This course will address the conduct of research in clinical education; it will enable the student to be an engaged consumer of research and prepare those progressing to completion of a research project and award of the MSc in Clinical Education.

 More specifically the following areas will be considered:

-- An exploration of the process of research with established research practitioners
+- An overview of the research process

-- Designing a research question
+- Generating a research question

 Entry Requirements (not applicable to Visiting Students)